Thinking about seeing a therapist or counselor? The cost of therapy and how to pay for therapy are almost certainly on your mind.

 Whether or not you have health insurance, if you want to see a therapist, there are affordable and low-cost therapy options.

-We understand that this process can feel confusing, and we want to help illuminate some low-cost therapy options.
+We understand that this process can feel confusing, and we want to help by illuminating some affordable behavioral health and low-cost therapy options.

-Whether or not you have health insurance, if you want to see a therapist and have concerns about cost, there are affordable and low-cost therapy options we want to share.
+Whether or not you have health insurance—if you want to see a therapist and have concerns about cost—there are affordable therapy options we want to share.

 If you’re paying out of pocket, a private appointment with a licensed therapist can cost anywhere from $100 to $250 an hour or more, depending on the counselor’s qualifications, education, experience, and location.